airbytehq/airbyte/docs/managing-airbyte/connector-updates.md

 ### Airbyte Cloud
 **Minor and Patch Updates:** These are applied automatically and immediately to your instance.
 You don't need to take any action.

 **Major Updates:** These are opt-in.
-You'll receive notifications about major updates and have a deadline to decide whether to apply them.
+You'll receive notifications about major updates and have a deadline to apply them.
 If you choose not to opt-in by the deadline, any syncs using the affected connector will be paused to prevent compatibility issues.

 <!-- Can I find a screenshot for something in cloud requiring attention and showing a deadline? -->